kisom/brokenlcd.net/brokenlcd/machines/machines.md

 hardware. i'm down to the following:

-straylight
+ono-sendai
 ----------
 a lenovo thinkpad t410 that is my primary development machine.
 * ubuntu server, heavily stripped down and running awesome
 * 2.6 ghz i5
 * 4gb ram
 * 64gb internal ssd
-* 32gb ssd in the drivebay
+* 512gb sata in the drivebay

 gibson